Complete Study Guides

 If you fail any part of the test (civics or English), you'll be given one more opportunity to retake the failed portion, typically within 60-90 days.
 This is why thorough preparation with practice interviews is so important—it helps ensure you pass on your first attempt.

 Most people need 1-3 months of consistent study to feel confident.
-We recommend starting to study as soon as you have your biometrics appointment, as your interview could be scheduled within a month.
 Daily practice with Citizenry's quizzes and mock interviews will help you prepare efficiently.

 Yes!
 Citizenry supports over 20 languages including Spanish, Chinese, Vietnamese, Korean, and more.
 You can study in your preferred language while also practicing your English skills.
 The app helps you learn both the civics content and improve your English for the test.